 By default, the Outlook Client filters are set to synchronize all contacts and activities owned by the user.
 This configuration works well for many clients, but in many cases it will make sense to narrow the scope of the synchronization further.
 The most common need for this is to pre-program the Contacts synchronization filter so that it will not automatically pull all CRM Contacts into a new user’s Outlook Contacts folder.
 Modifying this default filter will allows the users to selectively set up synchronization so that they don’t accidentally download hundreds of new records to their Outlook Contacts.

 Unfortunately, there is no “supported” way reset these filters after the Outlook Client has been deployed.
 However, the default and user filters are stored in SQL tables and can be manipulated.
-(For more information on how to do this please see our recent blog post on how to Pre-Program or Reset Outlook Syncronization Filters.)

 Keeping your CRM system tuned for optimal performance is a critical factor in user productivity and adoption of your CRM system.
 While there were many additional steps we took to improve performance, the 5 steps listed in this post made the biggest impact.
 I hope that the lessons we learned can help you avoid similar pitfalls and allow you to provide a better experience for your users.